 With her index finger on her cheek, mourning, visions of the times she has had with her son fill her mind.
 The visions fade as quickly as they come.
 Hawo knows: Aideed had been dying for a long time, ever since they left Somalia.
 Quietly, she pulls the twins and Naima closer, holding them, forming a small ring.
 Hawo straightens her back.
 Under her breath, she promises herself, “I will do better.”
 She wipes her tears.
 As if seeking an endorsement from them, she says, “You will be good boys, won’t you?”

-The boys don’t speak, but nod their heads.
+The boys don’t speak.
+They nod their heads.

 About the Author:

 Abdifatah Shafat is a short story writer based in Minneapolis, Minnesota.
 He has previously been in African Writing Online, Mizna, and Munyori Literary Journal.
-His short stories revolve around the issue of immigrant experiences.
+His short stories revolve around immigrant experiences.